 Existing access roads to be used.
-Access will be from Palm Street.

 Please note: The position of the proposed access road must be indicated on the site plan.

 5. DESCRIPTION OF THE PROPERTY(IES) ON WHICH THE LISTED ACTIVITY(IES) ARE TO BE UNDERTAKEN AND THE LOCATION OF THE LISTED ACTIVITY(IES) ON THE PROPERTY